Skip to Main Content

 • If you choose to do so, you are also welcome to use the search bar to directly type in the historic district(s) of interest.

-Discover New York City Landmarks focused on Brooklyn Heights Historic DistrictImage Source: Discover New York City Landmarks portal focused on Brooklyn Heights Historic District
+Discover New York City Landmarks portal focused on Brooklyn Heights Historic DistrictImage Source: Discover New York City Landmarks portal focused on Brooklyn Heights Historic District

 When using this portal, it is also important to remember that you can add multiple layers at once.
 This is especially helpful, when you want to research what individual landmarks are located within a historic district, or how those individual landmarks might have helped contribute to making the region qualify for historic district designation.